 Box is what Dropbox would have been if it had focused more on the business users rather than individual users.
 Box is made with keeping the needs of businesses in mind.
 Once you create an account, you can access Box from its websites or its apps which support all the major platforms including Linux.
 Any folder you put into the Box-folder will sync automatically.
 But, every other app on this list does that, then what makes Box different?

 The difference comes right at the top with the company’s strategy.
 As mentioned earlier, Box focuses more on businesses rather than individuals.
 It does that by providing one of the best collaborative tools in the market.
 It does that by integrating various third-party apps.
 For example, Box has inbuilt Microsoft’s Office suite support, which allows you to edit your documents online without even downloading them.
 Not only that your team can collaborate on a document on a real time basis.
 It also adds chat support, meaning you can chat with your teammates from right within the document you are working on.

 Office 365 integration is just an example, Box has integrated with numerous third-party service providers, which means that it supports a large number of file types, that you can store, view and edit online, together with your team.
 It also saves all the previous iterations of the files you are working on, thereby safeguarding your data against accidental mistakes and deletion.
 If you are looking for a cloud storage provider for your business which is not only focusing on storing your files but also lets your member collaborate on them, Box is the way to go.
 It has a free trial, after which you will have to pay.

-Free Storage Space: Not Applicable, Free Trial
+Free Storage Space: 10 GB, Free Trial

 Premium Plans & Pricing: 100 GB for $5/month/user and Unlimited Storage for $15/month/user.